 Presenter, BBC Ten O’Clock News

-Huw was brought up in Llangennech, Carmarthenshire -- and attended Llanelli Grammar School.
-He graduated in French from the University of Wales, Cardiff.
-He is an Honorary Fellow of the Cardiff University, Swansea University, and the University of Wales, Lampeter – and an Honorary Doctor of the University of Glamorgan.
-He was recently appointed Honorary Professor of Journalism at Cardiff University.
+Huw was brought up in Llangennech, Carmarthenshire, and attended Llanelli Grammar School.
+He graduated in French from Cardiff University.
+He is an Honorary Fellow of Cardiff University, Swansea University, and the University of Wales, Lampeter; and he holds an honorary doctorate from the University of Glamorgan.
+He is also Honorary Professor of Journalism at Cardiff University.
 He lives in London with his wife and five children.